captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 when I was totally hooked.
 ---
 ## SAM:
+uhhhh...
 I gotta say, though, with a kid?
 ---
 To get a little sleep?
 ---
 Being able to Simulate for her is a fucking godsend.
 ---
-And you know, make some memories.
+Plus, you know, make some memories.
 ---
 Last weekend we Simmed a Day At The Beach.
 ---